cedis-unb/cedis-unb.github.io/content/projects/canal_ciencia.en.md

 ## Project Description

-Under the guidance of researchers [Sergio Freitas](/en/people/sergio_freitas) and [Cristiane Ramos](/en/people/cristiane_ramos), this project aims to enhance the user experience of Canal Ciência.
+Under the guidance of researchers {{< link-interno "/people/sergio_freitas" "Sergio Freitas" >}} and {{< link-interno "/people/cristiane_ramos" "Cristiane Ramos" >}}, this project aims to enhance the user experience of Canal Ciência.
 By employing advanced gamification techniques, we propose a more engaging and motivating approach to scientific dissemination.
 ## Project Objectives

 The core objectives of this project are multiple: